Transverse Surgery on Knots in Contact 3-Manifolds

 \begin{proof}[Proof of Theorem~\ref{thm:transverse surgery gets everything}] Ding and Geiges \cite{DG:surgery} showed that every contact 3-manifold can be obtained by contact $(\pm 1)$-surgery on a link in $S^3$.
 Combing Baldwin and Etnyre's result \cite{BE:transverse} with Proposition~\ref{prop:+1 is transverse} gives us the result. \end{proof}

-\begin{remark} In Section~\ref{sec:OBD}, we will show that inadmissible transverse surgery on a transverse knot agrees with contact $(+r)$-surgery on a Legendrian approximation, for some positive $r$.
+\begin{remark} In Section~\ref{sec:OBD}, we will prove Theorem~\ref{Transverse=Legendrian}, showing that inadmissible transverse surgery on a transverse knot agrees with contact $r$-surgery on a Legendrian approximation, for some positive $r$.
 Our proof will be via open book decompositions, hence we defer it until Section~\ref{sec:OBD}.